Search

 Science

 Everything around us is science!
 Sitting on a chair is only possible as a result of science; the way your body moves, the forces involved in sitting down, the materials the chair is made from, their properties and how they can be changed and because somebody had to use their brains to think of the invention in the first place!
 Science is therefore an integral part of life not just the primary curriculum.
-It is a major contributor to how we develop and encourage Children’s Love of the World and Love of Learning.
+It is a major contributor to how we develop and encourage children to SHINE.

 Intent